bacalhau-project/bacalhau/docs/running-node/storage-providers.md

 We will need to connect our bacalhau node to an IPFS server so we can run jobs that consume CIDs as inputs.

-You can either [install IPFS](https://docs.ipfs.tech/install/) and run it locally or you can connect to a remote IPFS server.
+You can either [install IPFS](https://docs.ipfs.tech/install/) and run it locally, or you can connect to a remote IPFS server.

-In both cases - we should have an [IPFS multiaddress](https://richardschneider.github.io/net-ipfs-core/articles/multiaddress.html) for our IPFS server that should look something like this:
+In both cases, you should have an [IPFS multiaddress](https://richardschneider.github.io/net-ipfs-core/articles/multiaddress.html) for the IPFS server that should look something like this:

 ```bash
 export IPFS_CONNECT=/ip4/10.1.10.10/tcp/80/p2p/QmVcSqVEsvm5RR9mBLjwpb2XjFVn5bPdPL69mL8PH45pPC